-The course is designed to explore the connections between ethnicity, identity and international migration in Hong Kong and around the world using an interdisciplinary approach.
-It will provide students with a comprehensive overview of essential theories and topics related to ethnicity and migration, emphasizing ethnographic research and practical exposure.
-By doing so, students will gain valuable analytical skills to thoughtfully assess their roles within their communities.
-Throughout the course, various subjects will be covered, such as cross-border mobility, the importance of social and ethnic boundaries, and the significance of diversity.
-Special emphasis will be placed on urban environments, asylum matters and labor issues, aiming to unpack the reasons behind the heightened relevance of ethnicity in contemporary society.
+The course is designed to explore the connections between ethnicity, identity, and international migration in Hong Kong and globally through an anthropological and interdisciplinary approach.
+It provides students with a comprehensive overview of essential theories and topics related to ethnicity and migration, with a strong emphasis on ethnographic research and practical exposure.
+This approach will help students develop valuable analytical skills to thoughtfully assess their roles within communities.
+The course covers a range of subjects, including cross-border mobility, social and ethnic boundaries, and diversity.
+Special emphasis will be placed on urban environments, labour issues, and legal matters, aiming to unpack the reasons behind the heightened relevance of ethnicity in contemporary society.